zero-radiance/zero-radiance.github.io/_source_/content/post/microfacet-specular.md

 ### Shadowing-Masking Function

 Upon close examination of Eqn.
-12 and 14, the visibility terms (and the vector differential area $\small \bm{m} dA$) are the only ones that explicitly depend on the position $\small \bm{p}$.
+12 and 14, the visibility terms are the only ones that explicitly depend on the position $\small \bm{p}$.
 Intuitively, that is because visibility is a non-local property -- it connects a point to the entire surface.

 We can evaluate both of these integrals numerically by breaking the microsurface down into individual microfacets and sorting them by their orientation.
 For a fixed view vector $\small \bm{v}$, a group of microfacets with the same normal $\bm{m}$ will also share the values of $\small F$ and $\small L$.
 The remaining factor is a surface integral that represents the total visible area of the microfacets within each group.